Oil Price Forecast 2018 - 2050

 How Oil Prices Could Rise Above $200 a Barrel

-In April 2018, global oil prices averaged $72/b.
-It's $6 a barrel higher than in March.
-Traders were responding to the November 30, 2017, OPEC meeting.
+In July 2018, global oil prices averaged $74/b.
+It's $3 a barrel lower than in May.
+Prices are easing after traders bid them higher in response to the November 30, 2017, OPEC meeting.
 The oil cartel's members agreed to keep production cuts through 2018.

 On May 10, 2018, global oil prices reached $80/b.
-Investors believe Iran's oil supply will dwindle once sanctions are reimposed.
 On May 8, the United States pulled out of the Iran nuclear agreement and reinstated sanctions.
 It may also sanction companies who continue to deal with Iran.
+Investors believe Iran's oil supply will dwindle once sanctions are reimposed.
+HSBC said the move could have raised oil prices by $10 per barrel.

 Oil prices were almost triple the 13-year low of $26.55/b on January 20, 2016.
 Six months before that, prices had been $60/b.
 A year earlier in June 2014, they had been $100.26/b.
 With several fluctuating factors influencing today's oil price, it changes daily.